 - The more recent someone has visited the store, the more likely they are to buy.

-If you already have good to data to adjust bids for your remarketing lists, go ahead and use that to make your decision on bid adjustments.
+If you already have good data to adjust bids for your remarketing lists, use that to make your decision on bid adjustments.
 If you’ve just added the audiences, the absolute amount is unclear, but you know you can pay more for someone who visited the store 7 days ago compared to 30 days ago.
 Likewise, you can pay more for someone who made it to checkout compared to someone who didn’t make it past a product page.

 - From your Shopify admin, go to “Customers”.